Tebiba/pig-dice/README.md

 # Pig Dice Game
-#### {The objective of Pig Dice game is to score 100 points before the opponent does.
-The game is played with a six-sided dice.}, 5 March,2018
+#### The objective of Pig Dice game is to score 100 points before the opponent does.
+The game is played with a six-sided dice, 5 March,2018
 #### By Tabitha Obara
 ## Description
 The game of Pig is a very simple jeopardy dice game in which two players race to reach 100 points.
 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
 At any time during a player's turn, the player is faced with two decisions:

 ## Setup/Installation Requirements
-* Here is the repository link: https://github.com/Tebiba/rose-of-sharon-quiz-board.git
+* Here is the repository link: https://github.com/Tebiba/pig-dice.git
 * Clone this repository
 * Open the HTML file
 * Open with a web browser of choice